jobsort/jobsort/leetcode/convert-sorted-array-to-binary-search-tree.md

----
-name: "Convert Sorted Array to Binary Search Tree"
-title: "LeetCode Convert Sorted Array to Binary Search Tree Solution"
-description: "Solution for given an integer array nums where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.
-A height-balanced binary tree is a binary tree in which the depth of the two subtrees of every node never differs by more than one."
-published: "2021-08-25 PDT"
-modified: "2021-08-25 PDT"
----

 # Convert Sorted Array to Binary Search Tree Problem & Solution

 Given an integer array `nums` where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.